VikingRobotics/2014_Base/README.md

 # TODO

 * Programming team meetings!
 615 every night.
-* Add photoswitch config code.
-The align function is there, but the sensors aren't hooked up
+* Ensure photoswitches get set to 4 inches apart.
 * Add a manual reset.
-This is in case the hall effects get disconnected for some reasons.
+This is in case the hall effects get disconnected for some reason.
 Should add to sunshine preset (button 4)
 * Develop autonomous plans.
 We should have multiple
 * Test/tune autonomous.
 Encoders!
 Can we use em?
 * Figure out LiveWindow.
 This could help a lot with debugging.
 RobotPy doesn't like the C++ style calls.
   Not sure how to make this work.
 * Get vision processing working to detect when goal is hot.
-* Ensure arduino joystick stuff is documented
+We have the processing.
+Now we need to make the communication to the robot work
 * Modify SmartDashboard code and template to be helpful for drivers

 * Add [motor safety feature to shooter?](http://wpilib.screenstepslive.com/s/3120/m/7912/l/79730-using-the-motor-safety-feature)